Blackadder's Christmas Carol

-Blackadder's Christmas Carol, a one-off episode of Blackadder, is a parody of Charles Dickens' 1843 novella A Christmas Carol.
+Blackadder's Christmas Carol, a one-off episode of Blackadder, is a Christmas special parody of Charles Dickens' 1843 novella A Christmas Carol.
 It is set between Blackadder the Third (1987) and Blackadder Goes Forth (1989), and is narrated by Hugh Laurie.
 Produced by the BBC, it was first broadcast on BBC1 on 23 December 1988.

 Plot

 Ebenezer Blackadder (Rowan Atkinson), the Victorian proprietor of a "moustache shop", is the nicest man in England.
 He is everything that Ebenezer Scrooge was by the end of the original story: generous and kind to everybody, and sensitive to the misery of others.
 As a result, people take advantage of his kindness – Mrs. Scratchit and a young boy take all his money, his god-daughter Millicent takes his presents and Christmas tree, and a beadle takes his food.
 All but Mr. Baldrick (Tony Robinson) view him as a victim.
 His business turns no profit, all his earnings go to charity and con artists, and despite his positive attitude, he lives a lonely, miserable life.

 One Christmas Eve, Blackadder's destiny changes when the Spirit of Christmas (Robbie Coltrane) visits him to congratulate him for his ways.
 The Spirit lets him see two shades of the past: his Blackadder ancestors (the protagonists of Blackadder II and Blackadder the Third).
 Instead of providing positive reinforcement that Ebenezer is better than his forefathers, these visions lead him to admire them and their wit.
 He asks the Spirit to show him what could happen if he became like them.
 He sees a vision of a distant future where his descendant, Grand Admiral Blackadder, is a successful and ruthless official of a galactic empire, about to marry the similarly ruthless and insanely ambitious Queen Asphyxia XIX (Miranda Richardson) after murdering her "triple husbandoid" (Hugh Laurie, Stephen Fry and Patsy Byrne).
 The future Baldrick, wearing a loincloth, is Blackadder's slave.
 Blackadder asks the Spirit what will happen if he stays as he is.
 He is shown an alternative future in which his descendant is the loincloth-clad slave of the incompetent Admiral Baldrick.

 Contrary to the Spirit's intended point, Blackadder takes "the very clear lesson that bad guys have all the fun".
 On Christmas morning, he wakes up a different man: bitter, vengeful, greedy, and insulting to everyone he meets, including Baldrick.
 Now feeling in control of his life, he misses an opportunity when he insults two strangers who claim to be Queen Victoria (Miriam Margolyes) and Prince Albert (Jim Broadbent) and throws them out of his home.
 The episode ends on Blackadder's extravagant Christmas dinner, which is ruined when Baldrick shows him the royal seal left behind by the strangers, proving Baldrick's story that the Queen and Prince Albert had planned to award Blackadder a gift of £50,000 and the title of Baron Blackadder for being the "nicest man in England".